-Most of us have a natural tendency to dwell on negative thoughts.
+After all, most of us have a natural tendency to dwell on negative thoughts.
 To worry about the future, bemoan past decisions and choices, and focus on what’s bothering us right now in the present.

-A 6-min positive thinking challenge
+A positive thinking challenge

-So, to prepare for this, they were asked to write down 8 topics they’d enjoy thinking about.
+To prepare for this, they were asked to write down 8 topics they’d enjoy thinking about.
 The topics that participants generated ranged from “my wedding day” or “my family” or “the upcoming summer” to more specific scenarios like “having fun on Valentine’s Day with my boyfriend and getting gifts and hugs from him” or “what my life would be like if I were living in Azeroth (World of Warcraft).”

-Everyone was then asked to spend 6 minutes engaged in a “thinking period.”
-And instructed to “spend the time entertaining yourself with your thoughts as best you can.”
-Where their goal “should be to have a pleasant experience, as opposed to spending the time focusing on everyday activities or negative things.”
+Participants were instructed to “spend the time entertaining yourself with your thoughts as best you can.”
+And encouraged to make this thinking time as pleasant as possible, avoiding focusing on mundane everyday activities or negative things in their life.

 Sitting in front of a computer screen, they were shown each of their 8 topics, one at a time, with the ability to click to the next one whenever they were done thinking about the one on the screen.